iknek/iknek.github.io/content/post/external-content.md

 ## Spreadsheet of all the cars I've every driven

 This is a spreadsheet outlining every car I have ever driven, in addition to a general score out of 10, and a few comments on my impressions.
 Find it on [here](https://docs.google.com/spreadsheets/d/1TrLA6vbrQVKhTiFp5SKgJQ3BWEaIaHqtV1lkgNN7Juw/edit?usp=sharing).

+## Ifixit PS3 Controller Teardown

+This is a small teardown I wrote on Ifixit, in 2016.
+It documents the teardown of a broken Playstation 3 Controller.
+Find it [here](https://www.ifixit.com/Teardown/PS3+Wireless+Controller+Teardown/64801).